Suggested searches: Elections, Societies, Disabled students,Allergies

 The University's [Complaints and] Appeals Procedure is written in clear and plain English - do read it

-You can't simply appeal because you disagree with your marks – you need a good reason (“grounds”).
+You can't simply appeal because you disagree with your marks – you need grounds (the University calls these "reasons").

 That your results have been affected by the University not following its own assessment procedure.
 If you are a research student, this may include the arrangements for your supervision.